kngwyu/rlpy3/doc/tutorial.rst

 The content of `infTrackCartPole_tabular.py` is very similar but differs in the definition of the representation parameter of the agent.
-Compared to our first example, the experiment is now executed by calling its :func:`Experiments.Experiment.run_from_commandline` method.
+Compared to our first example, the experiment is now executed by calling its :func:`experiments.Experiment.run_from_commandline` method.
-This is a wrapper around :func:`Experiments.Experiment.run` and allows to specify the options for visualization during the execution with command line arguments.
+This is a wrapper around :func:`experiments.Experiment.run` and allows to specify the options for visualization during the execution with command line arguments.
 You can for example run::